-If a read is performed on the same address on which a write is performed in the previous cycle, the SRAM reads out the most current data.
+If a read is performed on the same address as the write, in the previous cycle, the SRAM reads out the most current data.
 The SRAM does this by bypassing the memory array and reading the data from the registers.